Case study: How to split two domains into separate G Suite accounts?

-Recently we have been asked to split two domains that are on one G Suite account (formerly Google Apps).
+Recently we have been asked to split two domains that are on one Google Workspace account (formerly Google Suite).
 The aim was to separate one domain together with emails, files from disks, etc. into a separate account (separate billiards, administrator account, etc.).
 Google does not support such a process, so we were left with the idea of such a solution, so that it would be the least burdensome for users of both domains, and not to lose data while migrating.

 Example.com had several domains in its G Suite account.
 They were used for various projects.
 After some time, one of the projects became a separate operating company and hence the need to transfer the company’s services to a separate account.
 Here a problem arose because Google does not support in any way the separation of domains into separate accounts, and their technical support suggests deleting the domain and registering it in a new account.
 This process will delete all data, so it is not an option.